allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### [MongoDB Cluster-to-Cluster Sync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/)

-On July 22, 2022 MongoDB released _mongosync_ v1.0 - a tool for migrating and synchronizing data between MongoDB clusters.
+On July 22, 2022 MongoDB released _mongosync_ v1.0 — a tool for migrating and synchronizing data between MongoDB clusters.
 As described in _mongosync_ documentation:

-> "The mongosync binary is the primary process used in Cluster-to-Cluster Sync. mongosync migrates data from one cluster
+> “The mongosync binary is the primary process used in Cluster—to—Cluster Sync. mongosync migrates data from one cluster
-> to another and can keep the clusters in continuous sync."
+> to another and can keep the clusters in continuous sync.”

 This description sounded like a perfect fit for us!
 Unfortunatelly after initial excitement (and hours spend on reading [_mongosync_ documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/)) we realized, that we cannot use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
-It meant, that there was no option to migrate databases from older MongoDB versions to the newest one, which was a no-go for us.
+It meant, that there was no option to migrate databases from older MongoDB versions to the newest one, which was a no—go for us.

 When we realised that there is no tool which meets all our requirements, we've made a tough decision to implement our own online MongoDB migration tool named _mongo-migration-stream_.